Skip to main content

 Enter an email and choose a role

 Type the collaborator’s email address and select a role (Editor or Viewer) from the dropdown.
+Only the project owner can invite collaborators.
+Editors who do not own the project can never invite anyone to it.

 Invite collaborators panel with email field and role dropdown.Invite collaborators panel with email field and role dropdown.